 Promoting healthy eating in workplaces and food businesses during coronavirus

-Even though most Victorian businesses are operating differently at this time, there are still ways you can support your staff and visitors to eat well.
+Even though many Victorian businesses are operating differently at this time, there are still ways you can support your staff and visitors to eat well.

 The following advice is applicable for all Victorian organisations, especially those implementing the Victorian Government’s Healthy Choices guidelines, including hospitals and health services, sport and recreation centres, universities, and workplaces.